A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 Let us also introduce notations for the cars moving on $\mathcal N$.
 We consider $\Nc$ cars indexed by $\c=1,\ldots,\Nc$.
 Each car is characterized by the junction $\o_\c$ from where it starts its journey (origin), the junction $\d_\c$ that it wants to reach in minimal time (destination), the road $\r_\c(t)$ on which it is located at any time $t$, the distance $x_\c(t)\in[0,L_{\r_\c}]$ from the origin $\j^{start}_{\r_\c}$ of the current road (coordinate of the segment), and by its speed $v_\c(t)$.

 We also denote by $\ell$ the length of any vehicle, and by $\mathcal L$ their total length.
-It is important to note that there are two ways to vary the total number of cars $N_\c$: one can do it keeping $\ell$ fixed or one can keep the relation $\ell=\frac{\mathcal L}{\Nc}$ hold true, for a fixed $\mathcal L$.
-The first case, which we consider in this paper, it is used to truly change the degree of congestion of the network, while the second case is used to investigate possible micro-to-macro limit, since it translates the fact that the total length does not change when the number of vehicles tends to infinity, because the cars ``shrink'' accordingly.
+It is important to note that there are two ways for varying the total number of cars $N_\c$: one can do it keeping $\ell$ fixed or one can keep the relation $\ell=\frac{\mathcal L}{\Nc}$ hold true, for a fixed $\mathcal L$.
+In the first setting (actually the one considered in this paper), one truly changes the number of vehicles adding mass to the system, and therefore increases the degree of congestion of the network; in the second setting, instead, one assumes that cars ``shrink'' as their number increases, preserving the total mass of the system.
+This way, we are just moving from a microscopic description to a macroscopic one, and, in the limit, cars disappear and are substituted by a density function with the same total mass \cite{cristiani2016NHM}.

 Each car $\c$ has a desired path along the network which joins $\o_\c$ and $\d_\c$.
 The path is defined by the driver's choices at junctions, i.e.\ by the function $(t,\j)\to\nextroad_\c(t,\j)$ which denotes the road which should be taken by the car $\c$ if it reaches junction $\j$ at time $t$.
 Clearly $\nextroad_\c(t,\j)\in\{r^{out}_\j\}$.
 To enforce the stop at destination, we set $\nextroad_\c(t,\d_\c)=\emptyset$.
 At this point, we assume that the car disappears and cannot be seen by anyone.